seanseah/seanseah.github.io/_posts/2007-03-29-Night-of-Jazz.md

 After a week of bustling with FYP and work, it was a nice reset of pace back to some non-work related stuff.
 Before that, I managed to submit my thesis / technical paper to both examiner and supervisor and that was like a huge relief when that was done.
 I guess there are still some details to be improved on, but hopefully, wouldn't be picked on so much!

-Jiali was involved in CAC+US 2007.
+J was involved in CAC+US 2007.
 A jazz / pop dance performance.

 <figure>
 <a href="http://3.bp.blogspot.com/_m5e8Pqc8k3c/Rg8LqP3dUFI/AAAAAAAAA_I/HBRO8gb-hUc/s1600/collage.jpg"><img src="http://3.bp.blogspot.com/_m5e8Pqc8k3c/Rg8LqP3dUFI/AAAAAAAAA_I/HBRO8gb-hUc/s800/collage.jpg"></a>